digicert/code-signing-software-trust-action/README.md

 ## Additional information

 For more information about centralizing and automating your code signing workflows with Software Trust, contact [Sales](mailto:sales@digicert.com) or visit [DigiCert.com](https://www.digicert.com/software-trust-manager).

+## Acknowledgements

+This project uses various third-party open-source libraries.
+For a complete list of dependencies and their licenses, see [LICENSE_ACKNOWLEDGEMENTS.md](LICENSE_ACKNOWLEDGEMENTS.md).